 Date: 1 May 2020

-Your organisation may have a cyber incident response plan that it can fall back upon in case of a crisis, but you need to ensure its fit-for-purpose.
-We show you how to achieve that.
+Your organisation may have a cyber incident response plan that it can fall back upon in case of a crisis, but you need to ensure it's fit-for-purpose.
+We show you how to achieve that in this blog.

 If all cyber incident response plans were perfect, we wouldn’t hear of organisations losing millions of pounds to cyber-attacks or being shut down for days on account of ransomware, would we?
 The fact is that the pressure, chaos and stress during a cyber-attack can be intense and overwhelming.